Clever-ISA/Clever-ISA/specs/Main.md

 - PROT, if the target address is out of range for the PTL mode.
 - PF, if a memory operand accesses an unavailable virtual memory address
 - PF, if paging is disable, and a memory operand accesses an out of range physical address
-- XA, if the desination address is not 2-byte aligned
+- XA, if the destination address is not 2-byte aligned

 Instructions:
-- Opcodes 0x700-0x73F, if the condition indicated by *c* is satisified, branches to `ip+imm`
+- Opcodes 0x700-0x73F, if the condition indicated by *c* is satisfied, branches to `ip+imm`
 - Opcodes 0x780-0x78F, if the condition indicated by *c* is satisfied, branches to the address stored in `r`.

 #### Condition Code Encoding